 295km (183 miles) NW of San José; 73km (45 miles) SW of Liberia

-Tamarindo is the biggest boomtown in Guanacaste—and in some ways, I think the boom has gone a bit too far, a bit too fast.
-The main road into Tamarindo is a helter-skelter jumble of strip malls, surf shops, hotels, and restaurants.
+Tamarindo is the biggest boomtown in Guanacaste, and many say the boom has gone too far, too fast.
+The main road into Tamarindo, sometimes featuring bumper-to-bumper traffic, is a helter-skelter jumble of strip malls, surf shops, hotels, and restaurants.
 Ongoing development is spreading up the hills inland from the beach and south to Playa Langosta.
-None of it seems regulated or particularly well planned out.
+None of it is regulated or particularly well planned out.

-Still, the wide range of accommodations, abundant restaurants, and active nightlife, along with very dependable surf, have established Tamarindo as one of the most popular beaches on this coast.
-The beautiful beach here is a long, wide swath of white sand that curves gently from one rocky headland to another.
+Still, abundant accommodations and restaurants, and active nightlife, along with very dependable surf, have established Tamarindo as one of the most popular beaches on this coast.
+The beautiful beach here is a long, wide swath of white sand that curves from one rocky headland to another.
 Fishing boats bob at their moorings and brown pelicans skim the water’s surface just beyond the breakers.
-A sandy islet off the southern end of the beach makes a great destination if you’re a strong swimmer; if you’re not, it makes a great foreground for sunsets.
-Tamarindo is very popular with surfers, who ply the break right here or use the town as a jumping-off place for beach and point breaks at playas Grande, Langosta, Avellanas, and Negra.
+Tamarindo is very popular with surfers, who ply the break here or use the town as a jumping-off place for beach and point breaks at playas Grande, Langosta, Avellanas, and Negra.